opalmedapps/opal-app/README.md

 This section covers installation steps to build the mobile app on your local machine.

+Note that alternatively, the app can be built and released via GitHub Actions workflows.
+See [CI/CD](./docs/deployment/ci-cd.md) for more details.

 1. Make sure you have followed the setup steps for [Web](#web).

 2. Install and set up Cordova for the desired target platform(s) by following the guides below.